SimpleEdit/editor/README.md

 ## Enjoy!
 SimpleEdit is not even in beta yet, so be patient!
-NOTE: You only need to clone to repo and fork the repl once.
+NOTE: You only need to clone the repo and fork the repl once.
 To use it again, simply type `cd editor` again and type `npm start`.